Types of Target Fields in Import Scenarios

 Check Box

-The target field on the MYOB Advanced form may be a check box the user can select or clear.
+The target field on the MYOB Acumatica form may be a check box the user can select or clear.
 For example, the Hold element in the Summary area of the Invoices and Memos (AR301000) form is a check box.
 To select a check box, map the corresponding target field to the value True.
 To clear a check box, map the target field to the value False.

 Drop-Down List

-The target field on the MYOB Advanced form may be a drop-down list from which the user selects an option.
+The target field on the MYOB Acumatica form may be a drop-down list from which the user selects an option.
 For example, the Type element in the Summary area of the Invoices and Memos form is a drop-down list.

 To insert a value into a drop-down list, you have to specify the value as it is displayed in the list.
 For example, on the Invoices and Memos form, you can insert the value Invoice into the Type field.
 If you specify a value that is not supported in the list, the system displays an error during import.